Writers and Photographers Curtis and Norma Beaird

 Author and Minister Curtis Beaird is originally from Big Spring, Texas.
 Curtis holds three degrees from Texas educational institutions.
 He holds a Bachelor of Arts in Political Science from Texas Tech University in Lubbock, a Masters of Divinity and a Doctorate of Ministry from Southwestern Theological Seminary in Fort Worth.

-Over a combined period of twenty years, he served in the pastorate in churches in Texas, Louisiana and Georgia.
+Over a combined period of twenty-five years, he has served in the pastorate in churches in Texas, Louisiana and Georgia.
 For fifteen years, he served as a Vice-President at the University of Mary Hardin-Baylor in Belton, Texas.
 During his tenure at the university, he served as Vice-President of External Affairs and Vice-President of Administrative and Academic Affairs.

 During a five-year period, Curtis was a Registered Lobbyist in the Texas State House on behalf of university issues.
 He was also a member of the National Society of Fund Raising Executives and the Texas Baptist Development Officers Association.